Amirbehzad11/Amirbehzad11/README.md

 ## 📌 Featured Projects

-### 🔹 Project Name 1

-Short description of what the project does and the problem it solves.
-**Tech:** Laravel, MySQL, Docker

----

-### 🔹 Project Name 2

-Short description of what the project does and key features.
-**Tech:** Laravel, REST API

----

 ### 🔹 Go Project (Learning Phase)

 A simple project built with Go to practice concurrency and backend fundamentals.